manifestinteractive/weather-underground-app/README.md

 App Features
 ---

+* Mobile Friendly
+* Easy to Use
-* Uses Seasonal Backgrounds
+* Seasonal Backgrounds
-* Remembers Previously Entered Zipcode
+* Remembers Zipcode
 * Ability to Change Zipcode